École d'architecture

 read more

-**Cycle curators
+Series curators

-Philippe Vander Maren is an architectural engineer who began his career with the offices of Pierre Hebbelinck and Charles Vandenhove in Liège, where he worked until 2002.
+Philippe Vander Maren is an architectural engineer who began his career with the practices of Pierre Hebbelinck and Charles Vandenhove in Liège, where he worked until 2002.
 He then founded his own firm, where he developed a practice open to interdisciplinary collaboration, including artists and scenographers.
 His work focuses on territorial and urban regeneration and transformation projects.

 Tuesday lessons